samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

 ### The config object

 The `config`{:.param} object is a little more complex.
 This is where you define how you want the Simulator to generate the data to be sent to SAMI.
-The whole point of the Simulator is to generate and send data to SAMI at a defined pace, so you will usually want to configure it so that it sends data for a given amount of time and according to certain patterns that make sense to you.
+Because the point of the Simulator is to generate and send data to SAMI at a defined pace, you will usually want to configure the config object so that the Simulator sends data for a given amount of time and according to certain patterns that make sense to you.

-The following example is a continuation of the sample fields we defined in the previous paragraph.
+The following example is a continuation of the sample fields we defined in the previous code block.

 ~~~json
 .... "config": {